fatcatdog/QuestionAndAnswerApplication/README.md

 5. mvn spring-boot:run

+You should be able to hit: http://localhost:8080/swagger-ui.html#/ to view available rest end-points

+## If you try hit http://localhost:8080/question/all without registering for the application, Spring Security's filter will prevent you from accessing any of the endpoints aside from the swagger UI endpoints.

-The application is designed to be used in the following way.
+# The application is designed to be used in the following way.

 1. Our first step is to register with Spring Security.
 We will send a JSON object which includes a username and a password.